keboola/developers-docs/integrate/storage/php-cli-client.md

 To import data into the `new-table` table in the `in.c-main` bucket, use

 {% highlight bash %}
-php sapi-client.phar write-table in.c-main.new-table new-data.csv --token=storage_token --incremental
-{% endhighlight %}

-or

-{% highlight bash %}
-docker run -i -t quay.io/keboola/storage-api-cli write-table in.c-main.new-table new-data.csv --token=storage_token --incremental
+docker run quay.io/keboola/storage-api-cli:latest write-table in.c-main.new-table new-data.csv --token=storage_token --incremental
 {% endhighlight %}

 The above command will import the contents of the `new-data.csv` file into the existing table.
 If the